Leadership 2020: 10 workforce trends + 10 critical leadership competencies

 Building on the theme of our last blog on Future Work, we look at ten trends that are shaping the employment landscape in the next decade.
 Out of these trends, we identify ten leadership competencies that we think will be critical for 2020 leaders.
 Our ten trends and ten competencies have been compiled from a literature review that includes whitepapers, research reports, government(s) data sources, studies and surveys, books and more, tapping the minds of leading authorities in each of the ten trend areas (see graphic below).
-We've also included our recommended reading if you're interested in learning more.
-As we end 2011 and take a step closer to 2012, we hope our blog stimulates your thinking about the question of whether your current and future leaders are prepared for 2020.
+We’ve also included our recommended reading if you’re interested in learning more.
+We hope this post stimulates your thinking about whether your current and future leaders are prepared for 2020 and beyond.

 10 Workforce Trends